bradyward/ros_rplidar_wall_filter/README.md

-# vip_wall_filter
+# RPLidar Wall Filter
-Just setup this repo.
-Need to remove all the extra files and remove the swap file?
-		Currently takes a lidar LaserScan, rotates it about an angle, and trims all points outside of bounds.
-Need to test using an actual quaternion, getting the robots pose and shifting all points accordingly, and using a proper bounding box
+Project for the ARS vip.
+This node listens to LaserScan messages from /scan, transforms into 2d points about a robot's pose, trims all points that lie outside of a box, and publishes the new ranges back as a LaserScan.

+Still need to:
+* Test with the robot's actual pose (hardcoded pose and rotation for now)
+* Get the bounding box from a topic (hardcoded for now)
+* Swap the message it published to a LaserScan, currently PolygonStamped for visualiziation